philipcmonk/numerox/readme.rst

 let me know and we can discuss compensation.

-My bottleneck packages is fully unit tested, uses CI with Travis and Appveyor and is packaged my many Linux distributions.
+My bottleneck packages is fully unit tested, uses CI with Travis and Appveyor and is packaged by many Linux distributions.